-My journey toward applying to Y Combinator (YC) didn’t start with a grand vision of building a venture-backed startup.
+My journey toward applying to Y Combinator (YC) did not start with some grand vision of building a venture-backed startup.
 It actually started with freelancing.
-Freelancing gave me the first taste of building something of my own—solving problems, delivering value, and getting paid for it.
-There was something exhilarating about owning a project, setting my rates, and being directly responsible for success or failure.
+Freelancing gave me my first taste of building something of my own, solving problems, delivering value, and getting paid for it.
+There was something really exciting about owning a project, setting my rates, and being directly responsible for whether it succeeded or failed.

-That realization planted a seed: I could take ownership of problems and create solutions that had tangible impact.
-Eventually, I started thinking beyond individual projects—what if I built something scalable?
-That’s when the idea of starting my own company became more than just a passing thought.
+That planted a seed in my head.
+I could take ownership of problems and create solutions that actually had impact.
+Eventually, I started thinking bigger than just individual projects.
+What if I built something scalable?
+That is when starting my own company became more than just a random thought.

 The Birth of an Idea: Construction Industry Pain Points

-I’ve always known that the construction industry was incredibly fragmented.
-Through customer discovery, I found a compelling problem space: the inefficiencies in the bidding and change request processes.
-The bidding process is how general contracting firms win new business, requiring detailed cost estimations and precise documentation.
-Mistakes, inconsistencies, and inefficiencies in this process often lead to financial losses and operational setbacks.
+I have always known that the construction industry was incredibly fragmented and messy.
+Through talking to people, I found what seemed like a compelling problem: the inefficiencies in the bidding and change request processes.
+The bidding process is how general contracting firms win new business.
+It requires detailed cost estimations and precise documentation.
+Mistakes and inefficiencies in this process often lead to financial losses and operational issues.

-We believed that AI could streamline and improve this process, offering contractors a smarter, faster way to bid on projects.
-With that goal in mind, I teamed up with two incredibly smart friends, Dominic and Prathik, to start building a prototype.
-Prathik, always the go-getter, even secured our first beta user by striking up a conversation with a general contractor on a live construction site.
-We quickly built a demo and began outreach efforts to validate our idea.
+We thought that AI could streamline this whole thing and make it way better for contractors.
+With that goal, I teamed up with two really smart friends, Dominic and Prathik, to start building a prototype.
+Prathik, who is always hustling, even secured our first beta user by literally striking up a conversation with a general contractor on a live construction site.
+We quickly built a demo and started reaching out to people to see if this was actually a good idea.

 Applying to YC: First Startup, First Interview

-Although we were still early in our journey, we decided to apply to YC.
-This was a first for me—I wasn’t deeply familiar with YC until Prathik explained its significance.
-We submitted our application, detailing our problem, solution, and progress.
+Even though we were still pretty early, we decided to just apply to YC.
+This was new territory for me.
+I was not deeply familiar with YC until Prathik explained how big of a deal it was.
+We submitted our application with details about our problem, solution, and what we had done so far.

-To our surprise, we got an interview invite.
+To our surprise, we actually got an interview invite.

-The first interview was nerve-wracking.
-YC interviews are notoriously fast-paced—10 minutes to convince some of the sharpest investors in the world that your startup has the potential to be a billion-dollar company.
+The first interview was nerve-wracking as hell.
+YC interviews are notoriously fast paced.
+You have 10 minutes to convince some of the sharpest investors in the world that your startup could be a billion-dollar company.
 Our interview focused heavily on technical questions, our AI approach, and the market size.
-The partners wanted to understand how big this opportunity was and why we were the right team to tackle it.
+The partners wanted to understand how big this opportunity was and why we were the right team to go after it.

-Two days later, we received an unexpected email—YC wanted a second interview.
+Two days later, we got an unexpected email.
+YC wanted a second interview.

 The Second Interview: A Rare Occurrence

-As far as I know, being invited to a second interview within the same batch isn’t common.
-It meant YC saw potential but had unresolved questions.
-In hindsight, this was due to our failure to clearly articulate the problem and the exact value we could provide.
-The second interview dove into our pricing model, customer acquisition strategy, and go-to-market approach.
-We hadn’t adequately prepared for these aspects, and it showed.
+As far as I know, getting invited to a second interview within the same batch is not that common.
+It meant YC saw some potential but had questions they needed answered.
+Looking back, this was because we failed to clearly explain the problem and the exact value we could provide.
+The second interview went deep into our pricing model, customer acquisition strategy, and go-to-market approach.
+We had not prepared well for these aspects, and it definitely showed.

 Reflections: Why We Didn’t Get In

-The biggest lesson I took from this experience was the importance of storytelling.
-YC’s interviewers are incredibly sharp, but they still need to be convinced—quickly and clearly.
-We had an interesting problem and a potentially valuable solution, but we didn’t explain it well enough.
-If you can’t hook someone’s attention within the first 2-3 minutes, you’ve already lost them.
+The biggest lesson I learned from this was the importance of storytelling.
+YC’s interviewers are incredibly sharp, but they still need to be convinced quickly and clearly.
+We had an interesting problem and a potentially valuable solution, but we did not explain it well enough.
+If you cannot hook someone’s attention within the first 2 to 3 minutes, you have already lost them.

-I also realized that strong technical skills alone aren’t enough.
-You need a deep understanding of your market, a clear business strategy, and an ability to communicate your vision succinctly.
-Our lack of preparation in these areas likely contributed to our rejection.
+I also realized that strong technical skills alone are not enough.
+You need a deep understanding of your market, a clear business strategy, and the ability to communicate your vision in a way that makes sense.
+Our lack of preparation in these areas definitely hurt us.

 The Bigger Takeaway: From Freelancer to Founder

-Despite the rejection, this experience solidified my belief that I wanted to build something of my own.
-Freelancing had taught me that solving problems and providing value were tangible skills I could own and design.
-The YC process reinforced that lesson on a larger scale—beyond just earning money, I wanted to create something impactful and lasting.
+Despite the rejection, this experience made it clear that I wanted to build something of my own.
+Freelancing had taught me that solving problems and providing value were real skills I could use to create things.
+The YC process reinforced that on a bigger scale.
+Beyond just earning money, I wanted to create something that actually mattered and lasted.

-The rejection wasn’t the end.
-It was a stepping stone.
+The rejection was not the end.
+It was more like a learning experience and a stepping stone.

 Advice for Others Applying to YC

-2. Be prepared to answer tough business questions.
-Know your market size, pricing strategy, and customer acquisition model inside and out.
+- Be ready for tough business questions.
+Know your market size, pricing strategy, and customer acquisition model really well.

-3. Tell a compelling story.
-Investors aren’t just evaluating your idea; they’re evaluating your ability to communicate it effectively.
+- Tell a good story.
+Investors are not just evaluating your idea.
+They are evaluating your ability to communicate it.

-4. Show traction, even if it’s early.
-Customers, users, and beta testers matter more than just an idea.
+- Show traction, even if it’s early.
+Actual customers, users, and beta testers matter way more than just an idea.

-5. Be concise.
+- Be concise.
 YC interviews are only 10 minutes long.
-Every second counts.
+Every second actually counts.

 What’s Next?

-This experience wasn’t a failure—it was a masterclass in pitching, business strategy, and startup storytelling.
-While that particular idea didn’t make it into YC, the lessons I learned will undoubtedly shape my future endeavors.
-I left the process with a better understanding of what it takes to build and pitch a startup, and I know this won’t be my last attempt.
+This experience was not a failure.
+It was honestly like a crash course in pitching, business strategy, and startup storytelling.
+While that particular idea did not make it into YC, the lessons I learned will definitely help in the future.
+I came out with a better understanding of what it takes to build and pitch a startup, and I know this will not be my last attempt.

-YC or not, the journey of building and creating is just beginning.
+YC or not, the journey of building stuff is just getting started.